YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 **Note** We assign the value `1` to the variable `factorial` because the factorial of `0` is `1`.
 Then, we use a `for` loop to iterate through the numbers from `1` to `n` and multiply them to the `factorial` variable.
 Also, we can't assign it to `0` because the multiplication of any number by `0` is `0`.

-## Problem 16: Sum of Sequence Elements Calculation
+## Example 16: Sum of Sequence Elements Calculation

 **Problem:** Determine the sum of all elements of the sequence that ends with the number `0`.
 A sequence of integers that ends with the number `0` is entered (the number `0` itself is not included in the sequence, but is used as a sign of its end).